2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-01.md

 **Common Problems**

-1. If the folder to the `.data` isn't quite correct, you will have a long loading time and then a stack overflow
+1. If the folder to the `App_Data` isn't quite correct, you will have a long loading time and then a stack overflow

 ---

 ## 5. Get Insights WebApi to Work

 The [Insights](xref:NetCode.Debug.Insights.Index) will help you figure out what parts you need to implement.
 It will show you what services were requested which are not implemented yet, and will show you what code was used.

 1. Create your minimal `InsightsController` as you see in the demo project
 1. Register the routes using whatever system you have ATM (.net core, ASP.net Framework)